Price: $200 + $20 Range Fee (Range Fee Applies to Non-Members of Wren's Ranch Range Only)

 NOTE: If you have not chosen a holster for your handgun, please refer to the FAQ and links for holster recommendations.

-All semi-automatic handguns MUST have the mechanical ability to allow for the receiver slide to be locked to the rear in a ‘safe’ condition.
+As of 12-12-16, all semi-automatic handguns MUST have the mechanical ability to allow for the receiver slide to be locked to the rear in a ‘safe’ condition.
 No gun that does not have a receiver slide mechanism that locks the slide to the rear in a safe condition will be allowed in class.